aws-solutions/digital-evidence-archive-on-aws/README.md

 #### 4.1: IdP Side Integration

-The solution can integrate with either Okta or Active Directory.
+The solution can integrate with either Okta or Identity Center (if you use Active Directory, you can integrate it with IdentityCenter).
 You can also choose how to determine what access the user has to the solution either by defining rules based on user group membership or by defining a custom attribute on your IdP, and for each dea user assigning the role name to that attribute for the user.
 See below for more details.